446A.085 Transportation revolving loan fund.

-(e) "Transportation committee" means a committee of the Minnesota public facilities authority, acting on behalf of the Minnesota public facilities authority, consisting of the commissioner of the department of trade and economic development, the commissioner of finance, and the commissioner of transportation.
+(e) "Transportation Committee" means a committee of the Minnesota Public Facilities Authority, acting on behalf of the Minnesota Public Facilities Authority, consisting of the commissioner of the Department of Employment and Economic Development, the commissioner of finance, and the commissioner of transportation.

 Subd.
 2. Purpose.
 The purpose of the transportation revolving loan fund is to provide loans for public transportation projects eligible for financing or aid under any federal act or program or state law, including, without limitation, the study of the feasibility of construction, reconstruction, resurfacing, restoring, rehabilitation, or replacement of transportation facilities; acquisition of right-of-way; and maintenance, repair, improvement, or construction of city, town, county, or state highways, roads, streets, rights-of-way, bridges, tunnels, railroad-highway crossings, drainage structures, signs, maintenance and operation facilities, guardrails, and protective structures used in connection with highways or transit projects.
 Enhancement items, including without limitation bicycle paths, ornamental lighting, and landscaping, are eligible for financing provided they are an integral part of overall project design and construction of a federal-aid highway.
 Money in the fund may not be used for any toll facilities project or congestion-pricing project.